Skip to content

 We took the black bus to the Park-and-Ride for transportation to Lake Louise, and from the Park-and-Ride back to the campground.
 To ride the bus, just tell the driver you are staying in the campground, and you need transportation to or from the Park-and-Ride.

-Places of Interest in Banff National Park
+Sights Near Banff National Park

 Banff Town